whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 **Note:** The power control configuration could be restored at an earlier phase in the process, but it is conducted last in order to minimize the chance of accidentally executing a STONITH action on one of the nodes during the upgrade process.
 The workflow outlined in this document is meant to allow operators to upgrade their Lustre environment with the least amount of disruption, so the final power control setup is left to the end.

-Please also refer to the Intel Manager for Lustre documentation and online help for instructions on how to configure cluster power management for the Lustre servers.
+Please also refer to the Intel® Manager for Lustre documentation and online help for instructions on how to configure cluster power management for the Lustre servers.
 If there are any issues with restoring the fencing agents for each cluster, it may be necessary to remove the original configuration from the IML UI and re-add.